 There are several steps that people can take to reduce their chance of developing an uneven skin tone.
 These can include:

 - wearing sunscreen with an SPF of at least 30 every day, and reapplying it every 2 hours and immediately after swimming or sweating

 - avoiding direct sunlight when the sun is at its strongest during the day

-- with melasma, avoiding triggers such as visible light and heat
+- with melasma, wearing sunscreen daily, and avoiding triggers such as visible light

 - having a gentle skin care regimen that includes daily cleansing and moisturizing

 - avoiding the use of harsh exfoliating products that may irritate the skin

 - treating acne, psoriasis, rosacea, and other skin conditions promptly